 To see if the Town will vote to establish a Georgetown Fire Department Revolving Fund as authorized by Chapter 44, Section 53E 1⁄2 of the Massachusetts General Laws.
 This fund shall be funded by the annual fees charged for connection to the Municipal Fire Alarm system to be expended without further appropriation for the purpose of maintaining the Municipal Fire Alarm System.
-The Fire Department may expend from the account an amount not to exceed \$10,000 for the Fiscal Year beginning July1, 2007; or take any other action in relation thereto.
+The Fire Department may expend from the account an amount not to exceed \$10,000 for the Fiscal Year beginning July 1, 2007; or take any other action in relation thereto.
+The Finance and Advisory Board recommends approval of this article.